 Certainly common sense suggests that it should.
-How is a musician to make a living if the moment she performs her music, everyone else gives it away for free?
-Why would the large corporation pay the small inventor when they can simply take her idea?
+How is a musician to make a living if the moment she performs her music, everyone else can copy and give it away for free?
+Why would the large corporations pay the small inventor when they can simply take his idea?
 It is hard to imagine life without the internet, and today we are all jet setters.
 Is not the explosion of creativity and invention unleashed since the writing of the U.S. Constitution a testimony to the powerful benefit of intellectual property?
 Would not the world without patent and copyright be a sad cold world, empty of new music and of marvelous new inventions?